Steve Kirsch

-Steven Todd Kirsch is an American entrepreneur.
-He has started several companies and was one of two people who independently invented the optical mouse.
+Steven Todd Kirsch (born 1956 in Los Angeles) is an American entrepreneur.
+He has started several companies and was one of two independent inventors of the optical mouse.
 Kirsch has been both a philanthropic supporter of medical research, and a promoter of misinformation about COVID-19 vaccines.

 Education

 Kirsch received a Bachelor of Science and a Master of Science in electrical engineering and computer science from the Massachusetts Institute of Technology in 1980.

 Career

 In 1980, Kirsch and Richard F. Lyon independently invented the first versions of the optical mouse.
 Kirsch has started several companies.
 In 1993, he founded the search engine Infoseek, which in 1999 was sold to the Walt Disney Co.
 He co-founded Frame Technology Corp., bought by Adobe in 1995.
 In 2002 he was CEO of Propel Software.

 In 2005 he founded Abaca, which made a spam filter.